Last updated Wednesday 8 April, 10:52 GMT

 If your work is critical to the COVID-19 response, or you work in one of the critical sectors listed in the Government's publication, and you cannot keep your child safe at home then your children will be prioritised for education provision.
 Check here to see the qualifying ‘key workers’.

-Business Support for Retail, Hospitality and Leisure Businesses
+Business Rate Relief for Retail, Hospitality and Leisure Businesses

 If you pay business rates you may be eligible for a 12 month business rates holiday.
-Government announced that it will not charge business rates for companies, with a rateable value under £51,000 in 2020-21, in the retail, leisure and hospitality sectors.
-In addition a £5,000 business rate discount was announced for pubs with a rateable value below £100,000 in England.
+Government announced that it will not charge business rates for companies in the retail, leisure and hospitality sectors in the year 20202/21.
+There will be no rateable value limit on the relief.

 The Local Authorities and Local Enterprise Partnerships are beginning to issue details of the local and regional support available.
 Please do keep an eye on these to ensure you are aware of other help available.
 We will continue to share this and update with you when we become aware of any changes.